-You have to be creative, you have to be willing to do something different, you have to come up with meaningful ways to show you care, to show appreciation and to show your love.
+You have to be creative, willing to do something different, and come up with meaningful ways to show your care, appreciation, and love.

 Distance doesn’t have to lead to feelings of loneliness.

-If you and your mate work together to make this holiday season a success for you both, even though you’re apart.
+If you and your mate work together, you can make this holiday season a success for you both, even though you’re apart.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.